This collection of inferencing activities is meant to help your students understand what inferences are and how to make them!

 These inferencing activities will help your students build an important skill.

 According to Debbie Miller, author of Reading with Meaning,”When readers infer, they use their prior knowledge and textual clues to draw conclusions and form unique interpretations of text.”

-***You can download ALL the resources described in this collection by clicking on the bold light blue link near the bottom of this post.***
+***You can download ALL the inferencing activities described in this collection by clicking on the bold light blue link near the bottom of this post.***

-Wordless Books – Wordless picture books can be used to help students think about what the words could be in a story.
+Wordless picture books can be used to help students think about what the words could be in a story.
 These are also a good introduction to making inferences.
-As you share these kinds of books with your students and as they look through the pictures, encourage them to tell the story of what is happening in the book.
+As you share these books with your students and as they look through the pictures, encourage them to tell the story of what is happening in the book.
 Be sure to dig deeper in your questioning to ask them WHY they are able to tell a story without the books actually having words.
 (They use what they know about real life situations and what they see to create meaning.)
-There are three organizers for you to choose from for this.
+We have three organizers for this activity.

-Another good way to use these books to teach inferencing is to have students look at the illustrations, or more specifically – the main character(s).
+Another good way to use these books to teach inferencing is to have students look at the illustrations.
+They should focus on the main character(s).
 Discuss how to use facial expressions and the body language of the various characters to make inferences about their traits and feelings.
 We have created a graphic organizer for character traits and one for character’s feelings you can use for this.

 Use any of these for a whole class or small group mini-lesson, or you might want to sit these at a literacy center and have students complete a graphic organizer to share their inferences.